CRUKorg/cruk-pattern-library/docs/guidelines.md

 This is also how Primer's styles are to be included, should you need them.

-## Pixels vs. ems
+## Font size units

-Use `px` for `font-size`, because it offers absolute control over text.
+Use `rem` for `font-size`, because it offers absolute control over text.
 Additionally, unit-less `line-height` is preferred because it does not inherit a percentage value of its parent element, but instead is based on a multiplier of the `font-size`.

 ## Class naming conventions